stfc/cloud-docs/source/howto/GrowTheDiskOfAVolumeVM.rst

 Logging into the new host, you can see the disk space now available:-

-Things worthy of note when creating a VM from an existing volume The flavour of the new VM does not affect the disk size – only the volume parameters does this !
+Things worthy of note when creating a VM from an existing volume The flavor of the new VM does not affect the disk size – only the volume parameters does this !
 Once the volume is attached to a VM, you cannot remove it: the only way to remove the VM host from the volume is if the instance is created, and when the VM was created, the setting for the volume to persist still exists.
 (See document “Useful command line notes” in the TWKI, which describes a “cinder force-delete <volume id>” workflow.
 When creating a new instance from a volume, the volume may still have previous users created in the system and their home directories and they may have their details still in the /etc/sudoers.d/cloud file.
 However, you will not find that your FEDID has been added to the /etc/sudoers.d/cloud file.